Attack on Titan: Sales

 Six of the seven English volumes published in North America at the time charted on The New York Times Manga Best Seller list for the week of October 13, 2013, and volume one was on the list for 81 weeks straight.
 In June 2015, the first volume clocked in at its 100th week on the top 10 chart, having sold 2.5 million copies.
 It also currently holds the title of appearing on the list for a volume with 121 weeks.
 Volume one was also number one on Nielsen BookScan's list of top 20 graphic novels in American bookstores for October 2013, and for the month of September, the series had more volumes on the list than any other series.

-The following table lists the annual content revenue from Attack on Titan media in Japan.

 Critical response

 Many have analyzed Attack on Titan as representing "the hopelessness felt by young people in today's society".
 Writer Mao Yamawaki called it a "coming-of-age story of the boys and girls at its core", with a new mystery every episode.
 It is these mysteries that critic Tomofusa Kure said amplifies readers' expectations.
 The artwork of the manga has been criticized as crude by some reviewers, with Isayama himself admitting his drawings are "amateurish".
-However, those same critics stated that after years of serialization, the art has been improving, and Kure believes that had the illustrations been "refined", it would not have conveyed the "eeriness" that is a key characteristic of the work.
+However, those same critics stated that after years of serialization, the art was improving, and Kure believes that had the illustrations been "refined", it would not have conveyed the "eeriness" that is a key characteristic of the work.
 In a short review, Jason Thompson noted how the characters conveniently receive "power-ups" to create plot twists, but concluded that these plot twists and the manga's post-apocalyptic world are "too good to miss".

 Attack on Titan has gained a strong popularity not only in Japan, but also throughout the world.
 For instance, coverage of the anime appeared on the front page of the Hong Kong free newspaper am730 on May 27, 2013, concerning its popularity within Hong Kong as well as in mainland China and Taiwan.
-The series also attracted criticism: the South Korean Electronic Times magazine accused Attack on Titan of having a militaristic message that serves Japanese Prime Minister Shinzo Abe's political leanings, while the series also resonated with Hong Kong youths who saw the invading Titans as a metaphor for mainland China.
+The series also attracted criticism: the South Korean Electronic Times magazine accused Attack on Titan of having a militaristic message that serves Japanese Prime Minister Shinzo Abe's political leanings.
 Hong Kong media commentator Wong Yeung-tat praised Isayama's style and the versatility of Attack on Titan's setting, which opens itself to readers' various interpretations.